payjoin/payjoindevkit.org/docs/_blog/pdk-an-sdk-for-payjoin-transactions.md

 ### Design Guidance

-The Payjoin protocol was designed to requested bitcoin using the universal bitcoin URI and QR standard, [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
+The Payjoin protocol was designed to request a bitcoin payment using the universal bitcoin URI and QR standard, [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
 Most of a user's preferences regarding transaction construction, coin selection, and fees can be automated thanks in part to this standard.
 We want to make it as easy as possible for developers to go from the decision that they'll support payjoin to a production deployment, and that includes front end components and stories to make the experience seamless for users.

 ## Wrapping up